MikeVeling/Process-Bitbow-Data/README.md

   -include_larva_data_conditions
-                        When set, Python will provide a flat by_the_larva set of outputs collecting all larval level data in the input file level output -include_larva_data_dates
+                        When set, Python will provide a flat by_the_larva set of outputs collecting all larval level data in the input file level output.
+This does not work if -include_by_the_larva_outputs is not also set -include_larva_data_dates
                         When set, Python will provide a flat by_the_larva set of outputs collecting all larval level data in